 Automating Figma to CSS Variable Sync Pipelines

-Establishing a reliable bridge between Figma design tokens and production CSS variables requires strict pipeline orchestration.
-Modern Design-to-Code Sync Workflows demand automated extraction, transformation, and validation to prevent style drift.
-This blueprint details precise CI implementation, migration strategies, and diagnostic patterns for scaling token architectures.
+Part of Design-to-Code Sync Workflows.
+Establishing a reliable bridge between Figma design tokens and production CSS variables requires strict pipeline orchestration — automated extraction, transformation, and validation to prevent style drift at scale.

 Pipeline Architecture & Token Extraction